Special Constabulary: Insignia

 There is a large variation in the design of epaulettes used across Great Britain for special constables.
 This has been recognised at national level and as part of the Special Constabulary National Strategy 2018-2023 the structure and insignia is under review with the intention to standardise.

 Special constabulary epaulettes frequently bear the letters "SC" (with or without a crown above) to differentiate them from regular officers.
 Senior special constables wear the same markings on their hats as equivalent regular ranks.

 Other special constabularies use combinations of bars, half bars, pips, crowns, laurel wreaths, collar numbers, force crests and the SC identity (with or without a crown) to distinguish ranks (and/or role).

+Northumbria Police and Police Scotland are the only forces to not have a rank structure, and special constables are line managed by regular sergeants.

+Northumbria Police plan to introduce a Special Sergeant rank to reduce the administrative burden on regular Response, Operations and Neighbourhood operational sergeants.

-Wiltshire Police Special Constabulary is believed to be the only force within the UK to not have a rank structure.
-Instead they operate a section leader role with various special constable section leaders (SCSLs) strategically located around the county.
-Special constables in Wiltshire for a part of the Community Policing Team (CPT) and come under the regular police sergeant.
+Wiltshire Special Constabulary has special constable section leaders (SCSLs) strategically located around the county, but no other ranks.

+Police Scotland plans to experiment with a limited management role in some divisions.